akshita1420/WhisperCook/README.md

 - "Repeat Step" – Repeats the current step.
 - "Stop" – Stops the text-to-speech feature.

-## 📱 Screenshots

-(Add screenshots or GIFs here to showcase the app in action)

 ## 🔧 Setup and Installation

 1. Clone the repository: